Organizations Combating Sex Abuse

 “Child Lures Prevention is based in Shelburne, Vermont – and reaches worldwide.
 Our mission began in 1983, and continues today: we are here to help you prevent crimes against children and youth through education and awareness.
 Together, we can make this a safer and gentler world for children.”

-7. Child Molestation Research & Prevention Institute (CMRPI) –childmolestationprevention.org
+7. The Child Molestation Research & Prevention Institute (CMRPI) – childmolestationprevention.org

-“The Child Molestation Research & Prevention Institute (CMRPI) is a national, science-based, 501(c)3, nonprofit organization with offices in Atlanta, GA and Alameda, CA. CMRPI conducts research to prevent child sexual abuse and provides information to prevention organizations, agencies, professionals, and families to use to prevent abuse.”
+“The Child Molestation Research & Prevention Institute (CMRPI) is a national, science-based, 501(c)3, nonprofit organization.
+CMRPI conducts research to prevent child sexual abuse and provides information to prevention organizations, agencies, professionals, and families to use to prevent abuse.”

 8. Childhelp – childhelp.org

-“CRIN believes transparency, access to justice for children and protection from violence are crucial to securing children’s status as individuals with rights.
-So we are campaigning to end sexual violence against children in religious institutions by pushing for reforms that will open these institutions to scrutiny, prevent cover-ups and allow victims to access justice.”
+“CRIN believes transparency, accountability, access to justice for children, and protection from violence are crucial to ending sexual violence against children.
+To this end, our work so far has focused on closed institutions, which are notorious for their lack of transparency and accountability.
+Our goal is to push for reforms that will open these institutions to scrutiny, prevent cover-ups and allow victims to access justice.”

 10. The Children’s Bureau (CB) Administration for Children & Families U.S. Department of Health & Human Services – acf.hhs.gov